Microtia

 Does microtia surgery hurt?

-How long is the recovery time?
+How long does recovery take?